 When done properly, email marketing has wonderful potential to get your company in front of the right consumers, at the right time.
-Here are a few key things to know about starting an email marketing strategy for your real estate development company:
+It’s a wonderful addition to any inbound or outbound marketing strategy because it speaks directly to your target buyer.
+Here are a few key things to know about starting an email marketing campaign for your real estate development company:

 Know Who Your Ideal Buyer Is

 The first and best way to email your subscriber list effectively is to know who they are.
 It sounds basic, but you’d be surprised at the number of weird spammy emails the average consumer gets in a day.
 Know a little something about who you plan on sending that newsletter to, and you’ll see better results all around.

 - Create buyer personas.
 For most real estate developments, buyer personas are actually pretty easy to pin down.
 You already know most of the information: the average income of your typical buyer, the average age, marital status, etc. Pool all of that information into two or three buyer personas, and then segment your email lists accordingly.
 That way you’re always sending out relevant content to the right buyer persona.
 That will help keep your number of “unsubscribes” low.